 How many pounds of tomatoes do I need?

-This recipe calls for 4 pounds of tomatoes because I feel like that fills up a mason jar pretty perfectly, but this is not a exact number.
-You can use 2 pounds of tomatoes if that’s all you have.
-You can also use 8 or 12 pounds of tomatoes if you want a double or triple batch.
+This recipe calls for 4 pounds of fresh tomatoes.
+You can use 2 pounds of tomatoes if that’s all you have, just half the recipe.
+Or you can use 8 or 12 pounds of tomatoes if you want a double or triple batch.

 When it’s raining tomatoes in the garden I often will make 3 batches at once, one to keep in the refrigerator and 2 to freeze.